 Often, teasers involve two teams, but some sportsbooks allow up to 10 bets in a teaser.

 It sounds a little complicated, but it’s fairly simple in practice.
-Take last season’s Super Bowl, for instance.
-The consensus market numbers wound up as Kansas City Chiefs -3 with an over/under of 54.5 according to Pro Football Reference.
+Let’s look at a recent Super Bowl – the 2021 game between the Kansas City Chiefs and Tampa Bay Buccaneers.
+The consensus market numbers wound up as Chiefs -3 with an over/under of 54.5 according to Pro Football Reference.

 Teasing the Chiefs and the under would yield the following bet: